aurelien-riv/ariviere.github.io/_posts/2020-09-29-magento-requirejs-dependencies-graph.markdown

 ## Step two : formatting the dot file

+Reload the page and copy the messages from your logpoint.

 Create a text file, requirejs-graph.dot for instance, and open it.
 I recommend using vim or neovim for that as it recognize graphviz files out of the box.

 On that file, you'll paste the logs here :